 Watercolor Tutorial FAQs

-Dennis is happy to answer any watercolor questions you have!
+Hi, I'm Dennis Pendleton, and I am happy to answer any watercolor questions you have!
 Just send your watercolor questions using the form.

 To answer some of my student's most common questions, I've compiled a great list of supplies below.
 Over the last few years of doing the workshop and a lifetime of painting on location, I have reduced my supplies to the following essentials so this is my official Workshop Supply List for my watercolor workshops.